 Daniel Arbour reported that there is more pressure on the CVRD to create a business license process as there more STVRs appearing in other rural areas of the CVRD where they are not permitted uses.
 A licensing system is years away, but the CVRD is considering the empty home tax.
 The IT council may ask for the Trust area to continue to be exempted from that tax.

 The CVRD is reviewing priority areas around septic with a political appetite to move forward on the issue.
 Hornby has been noted as having red zones as there is vulnerability around septic and water in high density areas.
 This concern is raised in the annual meetings with the Islands Trust.
 It is unlikely that there will ever be a “septic system” for the island.
 The water system on Denman, despite a $1.2 million grant will cost home owners $4400/yr.
+Daniel will provide the report done for the region on septics.

 Discussion of APC housing density recommendations cont’d